 Extreme weather such as storms and flooding may have potential financial impacts for the Group.
-The Group's business plans and insurance cost are sensitive to extreme weather or any environmental changes.
-Furthermore, it may result in direct damage to constructions and company's assets, as well as affecting the health and safety of outdoor employees.
+The Group's operations and operating cost will be affected by the extreme weather or any environmental changes.
+Furthermore, it may result in direct damage to constructions and company's assets like buildings, as well as affecting the health and safety of outdoor employees.
+The increased severity and frequency of extreme weather events (e.g. flooding caused by rising seawater level, extreme cold wave, heatwave) may cause the building to submerge and further interrupt the Group's operation, and increase the energy consumption at the Group which in turn increase operating cost.
 The Group may also experience indirect impacts from the supply chain disruptions if our suppliers also suffer from extreme weather conditions.
 The Group is striking to increase climate resilience so that the influences to operation can be reduced to minimal.
 After our assessment, the risk of exposure to the extreme weather that cause the operational and supply chain disruptions is relatively low as our suppliers and our operations are mainly located in Hong Kong.

-Regarding the policy and legal risks, the goal of carbon neutrality by 2030 that was introduced by Hong Kong government may cause extra legal responsibilities, investment for operation and trainings for the Group.
+Regarding the policy and legal risks, the goal of carbon neutrality by 2030 that was introduced by HKSAR Government may cause extra legal responsibilities, investment for operation and trainings for the Group.
 This may increase our operating costs by putting additional expenditures on businesses such as investing more in energy efficient business models.
 This may have a negative impact to the demand of our services if we fail to adopt such policies.

 Regarding the market risks, the increased awarenesses to climate change may cause customers' and tenants' eagerness to low carbon products.
-Hong Kong government has promoted green building technologies through energy saving.
+HKSAR Government has promoted green building technologies through energy saving.
 To respond to the evolving market, we are currently striking to merging green building technologies with the current constructions.

 Successful transitions to low carbon business will bring a positive reputation to the Group and new opportunities to cooperate with new business partner.
 The Group will further enhance the ecoefficiency of the operations and strengthen the resilience of the operations to climate-related risks.
 The operations strive to improve their environmental performance.
+To minimise the risks that pose negative impacts to the Group's operation, the Group will continue to monitor the update of the policies and regulations in Hong Kong and strictly complied with all applicable laws and regulations while encouraging the Group's suppliers to do the same.
+The Group will integrate climate risk into our risk assessment for effective monitoring and management of the risks identified above.